confluentinc/cp-ansible/docs/index.rst

 The Kerberos playbooks assume the hostname for the keytabs.
 If this is not the case in your environment, then you will need to manually copy the keytabs to each host.

-Note: You need to setup your own KDC, independently of these playbooks and provide your own keytabs.
+Note: You need to setup your own KDC independently of these playbooks and provide your own keytabs.

 kerberos